 If any of the above happens stop taking the medicine and see your doctor straight away.

-Sometimes you may get less severe skin reactions such as: • a mildly itchy rash (round, pink-red patches), 'hive-like' swollen areas on forearms, legs, palms, hands or feet.
+Sometimes you may get less severe skin reactions such as:

+• a middle itchy rash (round, pink-red patches), 'hive-like' swollen areas on forearms, legs, palms, hands or feet.
 This is uncommon (may affect up to 1 in 100 people).

-If you have any of these talk to your doctor as amoxicillin will need to be stopped.
+If you have any of these talk to your doctor as Amoxicillin Sugar Free Suspension will need to be stopped.